 Cast iron takes a while to heat up but once it is hot it retains a high temperature very well.
 This induction wok has two cast iron handles.

 The advantage of these handles is that the wok can be placed in the oven if you need to.
 The disadvantage is that the handles become so hot that you won’t be able to lift it while it is still at a high temperature.
 This wok is very heavy so you probably wouldn’t want to be moving it anyway.
 It certainly won’t move around your cooktop because of its weight.
-You will need to spoon the food out and let the wok cool before lifting.
+You will need to spoon the food out (or use two spatulas) and let the wok cool before lifting.

 Because it is a heavy cast iron wok you’ll need a good wok spatula.
 If you want to lift and toss the food in a stir fry you’ll need two wok spatulas.
-If you are ordering this wok online make sure you order a couple of wok spatulas at the same time.
+If you are ordering this wok online make sure you order a couple wok spatulas at the same time.
 Order a thin silicone baking sheet as well to protect your induction cooktop.

 The biggest advantage in buying a cast iron wok is the price.
 These are the cheapest woks available for use with induction.
 They last a lifetime and are good quality.
 Lodge makes good quality cookware and this includes their woks.